BerndHagen/Medio-YouTube-Converter/README.md

 # Quick Instructions

-Ensure a seamless download experience with Medio by configuring your settings before initiating any downloads.
+Configure your settings before initiating any downloads.
 Proper setup enhances the quality and efficiency of your downloads.
 Follow these steps for a streamlined process:

 ### Step 1: Configure Settings
 - Navigate to the **Settings** page.